-Have you ever wondered: how can I teach from a social justice perspective?
+How can I teach from a social justice perspective?

-Have you ever asked yourself: how can I go beyond awareness of an injustice to action and problem-solving with my students?
+How can I go beyond awareness of an injustice to action and problem-solving with my students?

-Have you ever considered: what are effective strategies I can use with multilingual students seeking to learn English?
+What are effective strategies I can use with multilingual students seeking to learn English?

 We aim to address the national issue of teachers that need support to effectively teach in multicultural and multilingual classrooms.
 We believe that a culturally sustaining pedagogy can be practiced through targeted professional development.